Does my baby have colic or a cow’s milk allergy?

 Treating cow’s milk allergy

-We leave them on this formula for some time, and then gradually (at weaning stage) we’ll start re-introducing the cow’s milk (with the support of a dietician) by following what’s known as the ‘milk ladder’.
-We start at the bottom of the ladder, where the milk is cooked or processed, which causes the protein to be changed and become less irritating for your baby’s gut.
+Most milk allergies in babies are temporary.
+Milk-allergic babies will remain on special formula for some time, and then gradually (at weaning stage), we’ll start re-introducing the cow’s milk (with the support of a dietician) by following what’s known as the ‘milk ladder’.
+We start with cooked or processed milk, which causes the protein to be changed and become less irritating for your baby’s gut.
 Foods on the bottom of the ladder would include biscuits or breads.
 As you climb the ladder, the milk is less processed, and your baby begins to tolerate this over time.
-Your baby can be brought back down a step on the ladder for a time if needs be, until they can progress with less processed milk and have no symptoms of allergy.
+Your baby can be brought back down a step on the ladder for a time if needs be, until they can progress with less processed milk and have no allergy symptoms.

 Next, I’ll speak briefly about lactose intolerance so we can see how it differs from a cow’s milk allergy.
 It’s understandable why people confuse the two, as cow’s milk causes uncomfortable symptoms for both.
 But, with a lactose intolerance, goat and sheep milk also cause issues.